 Snoring

 In rare cases, snoring can cause your uvula to swell.
-If your snoring is vibrating your uvula heavily, it can irritate it and make it swell.
 This type of snoring may come from obstructive sleep apnea, a condition that causes loud snoring with periods of stopped breathing.

 If you have sleep apnea, you may also: